 The cognitive development of the brain is, therefore, related to but not limited to:

-There are two major psychologists, Piaget and Vygotsky, who focused on the development of cognition and cognitive function.
+There are two influential psychologists, Piaget and Vygotsky, who focused on the development of cognition and cognitive function.
 Both of these psychologists lived around the same time; approximately, their theories became known around the 1960s-1970s.

-Piaget set forth four stages of development of cognition that applies to children, but extends to adulthood.
+Piaget set forth four stages of development of cognition that applies to children but extends to adulthood.
 These four stages are as follows:

 1. Sensorimotor Stage

 This stage applies to infants from birth to approximately 18-24 months.
 Explicitly, it states that infants are aware of only what is immediately in front of them; infants will focus on what they see, what they are doing, and any physical interactions that are within their immediate environment.
 It is not until approximately 7-9 months that the infant can know that an object still exists even if the object in question is not currently within the infant's range of vision; this is known as object permanence and is an indicator that memory is developing and increasing.

 This stage extends from 18-24 months to early childhood, approximately seven years of age.
 Children in this stage of development can use language in a way that is more mature; additionally, they develop their memory and imagination.

 Children in this stage are typically 7-11 years of age.
 During this stage, children can demonstrate logical and concrete reasoning.
 Also, children become less egocentric, as they are becoming increasingly more aware of external events.